How does the Licensing SAVI process work?

-A report will be generated when the self-assessment is completed, and awards you a star rating for each response you have provided.
-The rating is broken down for each question, subset and category, plus an overall Star Rating
+- A report will be generated when the self-assessment is completed, and awards you a star rating for each response you have provided, plus an overall Star Rating

 A detailed and confidential report will provide you with suggested practical measures to enhance your rating which you may wish to consider

 Where appropriate, the report will also direct you to some external links to trusted sites that provide industry agreed best practice advice and information

 You can use the Self-Assessment to identify where you can further improve and develop your business at any time during your one-year Licensing SAVI licence period